Fairytales (2 Brothers on the 4th Floor song)

 "Fairytales" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor featuring rapper D-Rock and singer Des'Ray.
-It was released in 1996 as the third single from their second album, 2 (1996), reaching number four in the Netherlands, number 46 in Belgium and number 49 in Sweden.
-On the Eurochart Hot 100, the song peaked at number 85 in March 1996.
-Outside Europe, it peaked at number-one for one week in Israel.
+It was released in 1996 by Lowland Records and CNR Music as the third single from the group's second album, 2 (1996).
+In their native Netherlands, the song peaked at number four, while entering the top 50 in Belgium (46) and Sweden (49).
+On the Eurochart Hot 100, "Fairytales" peaked at number 85 in March 1996.
+Outside Europe, it was a number one hit for one week in Israel.
+A computer generated music video was produced to promote the single, directed by Ben Liebrand.

 Critical reception

 Pan-European magazine Music & Media wrote, "Another possible smash hit from D-Rock and Des'Ray, backed by the Boer brothers.
 Radio-friendly dance from the Lowlands with a whiff of hardcore.
 The fast beats and spacey keyboards provide the backbone for the raps and vocals."

-Music video

-A computer generated music video was made for "Fairytales", directed by Ben Liebrand.